 We do a lot of individual work with dogs with special needs and they can improve quickly.

 Q: AT WHAT AGE CAN MY DOG COME FOR BOARD AND TRAIN?

-A: We do a lot of puppies between 3 and 4 months and they do very well.
-For tiny puppies we have an option of going into a staff members house, to be around kids, cats and a lovely dog that is a good mentor.
+A: We work with a lot of puppies between three and four months and they do very well.
+For tiny puppies, we have an option of going into a staff member’s house, to be around kids, cats, and a lovely dog that is a good mentor.
 Each case is individual but we can accommodate some of the little guys, or if we decide the pup is too young for the board and train program, we can look at the home option.
-We still need to do the private evaluation first.
+We still need to do a private evaluation first.

-Q: HOW WILL MY DOG WORK FOR ME WHEN I GET HIM BACK FROM BOARD AND TRAIN?
+Q: HOW WILL MY DOG WORK FOR ME WHEN I GET THEM BACK FROM BOARD AND TRAIN?

 A: This is the most important transition and we want to make sure it is successful.
 We spend about an hour and a half going over everything your dog has learned.
 We also write up a report that goes over everything your dog worked on and how to continue.
 We find that most people continue in classes and this is a great way to make sure you are handling your dog correctly in distracting situations.
 Continuing in classes is a great way to practice in a controlled environment.
 We want to make sure that the owners continue to reinforce everything we worked on.

 Q: MULTIPLE DOG DISCOUNT?

 A: We do not do discounts for multiple dogs since we are a very small kennel and only take a limited number of dogs.